sutta » mn » Majjhima Nikāya 14

 Ayampi, mahānāma, kāmānaṁ ādīnavo sandiṭṭhiko dukkhakkhandho kāmahetu kāmanidānaṁ kāmādhikaraṇaṁ kāmānameva hetu.

-This too is a drawback of sensual pleasures apparent in this very life, a mass of suffering caused by sensual pleasures.
+This too is a drawback of sensual pleasures apparent in the present life, a mass of suffering caused by sensual pleasures.

 Puna caparaṁ, mahānāma, kāmahetu kāmanidānaṁ kāmādhikaraṇaṁ kāmānameva hetu sandhimpi chindanti, nillopampi haranti, ekāgārikampi karonti, paripanthepi tiṭṭhanti, paradārampi gacchanti.